 - All documents related to the reporting, investigation, and enforcement of this Policy will be kept in accordance with Pacific’s applicable policies and applicable law.

 - This Policy is intended to encourage and enable directors, officers and employees of Pacific to raise serious good faith concerns without fear of adverse consequences to them by virtue of raising those concerns.
-Accordingly, Pacific will not carry out or, to the fullest extent reasonably within its power, permit any retribution or retaliation of any kind against any individual for submitting any report in good faith.
+Accordingly, Pacific will not carry out or, fully reasonably within its power, permit any retribution or retaliation of any kind against any individual for submitting any report in good faith.